shcaba/Sebastes_melanops_OR/Document/_main.knit.md

 #### Shore and Estuary Boat Landings (1892 - 2022)

 ODFW provided reconstructed estimates of shore and estuary landings for black rockfish from 1892 – 2022, using methodology similar to recent assessments (@langseth_status_2021; @taylor_status_2021; @wetzel_status_2021).
 Data sources include MRFSS and the Oregon Shore and Estuary Boat Survey (SEBS).
 Numbers of fish were provided by MRFSS from 1980 – 1989 and 1993 – June 2003, and by SEBS from July 2003 – June 2005.
 An annual mode-specific average weight was applied to numbers of Black Rockfish from 1980 – 1989 and 1993 – 2005.
 Separate weights were calculated for shore and estuary boat modes, and excluded extreme outliers and imputed values.
-This reconstruction also applied two scaling factors to remove bias towards freshwater sampling and underestimation of estuary boats, as detailed in Dick et al. (-@dick_combined_2018).
+This reconstruction also applied two scaling factors to remove bias towards freshwater sampling and underestimation of estuary boats, as detailed in [-@dick_combined_2018].
 To estimate Black Rockfish landings from July – December 2005, an expansion was developed using the three year average of the ratio between the first six months of the year and the total annual landings from MRFSS and SEBS landings from 2002 - 2004.
 Separate expansions were developed for shore mode and estuary boat modes.

 Unlike the ocean boat recreational fishery, which developed during the 1970s, it was assumed that some shore and estuary fishing for Black Rockfish has occurred for many decades.
 As a result, the previous Black Rockfish assessment used fishing licenses to scale shore and estuary landings (@cope_assessments_2016).
 However, the link of Black Rockfish landings to fishing license sales is not well supported (pers. comm.
 A. Whitman, ODFW) and this assessment assumes a simple linear ramp from zero catch in 1892 to the estimated shore/estuary biomass of 28.1 mt in 1980, which produces a similar trajectory in catches to the previous assessment.
 Additionally, the ODFW does not currently sample shore and estuary boat fishing trips, and so a ten year average landing (1996 – 2005; 13.3 mt/year) was used to estimate shore and estuary boat landings during 2006 – 2022.
 Again, this methodology differed from the previous assessment and did not use fishing license sales to scale the removals but still produces a similar trajectory and magnitude of removals as the 2015 assessment shore/estuary removals.
 Shore and estuary boat landings for Black Rockfish are minor compared to recreational ocean boat removals but consistent.
 Shore and estuary boat landings average 17.2 mt annually from 1980 – 2003.
 To obtain an estimate of discarded fish for the shore and estuary fleet, the ocean boat proportion of discarded fish from RecFIN (0.92%; 2001 – 2022) was applied to the estimated shore and estuary landings during 2001 – 2022.
 As with the ocean boat fleet, discard mortality was not estimated for shore and estuary landings prior to 2001, as bag limits were relatively high and discarding was assumed to be very limited.